 VOICE out loud 33: Enabling Principled Humanitarian aid

-The current edition of VOICE out loud 33, Enabling Principled Humanitarian Aid , is out now.
-This issue addresses the challenges humanitarian workers face in the delivery of humanitarian aid and how they seek to overcome them.
-Each article provides a unique perspective and addresses several key topics such as: the existing humanitarian funding model, the impact of IHL violations and the donor sanctions regime on the delivery of humanitarian aid, the access issues and the Ukraine conflict.
+Each article of the newest edition of our magazine VOICE out loud provides a unique perspective from some of our NGO members and addresses several key topics such as: the existing humanitarian funding model, the impact of IHL violations and the donor sanctions regime on the delivery of humanitarian aid, the access issues and the Ukraine conflict.

-Goal Global explores in its article how the Crisis to Resilience Framework in north west Syria can successfully achieve Disaster Risk Reduction (DRR) and support local systems in fragile and conflict affected contexts (FCACs), responding to immediate humanitarian needs and building longer-term resilience.
-The next article from Caritas Czech Republic emphasizes its humanitarian aid work in Ukraine alongside with local Caritas organisations in Ukraine and its participation in the humanitarian response it has become a part of in Moldova.
+Goal Global explores in its article how the Crisis to Resilience Framework in Northwest Syria can successfully achieve Disaster Risk Reduction and support local systems in fragile and conflict affected contexts, responding to immediate humanitarian needs and building longer-term resilience.
+The next article from Caritas Czech Republic emphasizes its humanitarian aid work in Ukraine and in Moldova alongside local Caritas organisations.

-The VOL concludes with an interview with Knut Dörmann, Head of Delegation to the EU, NATO and the Kingdom of Belgium International Committee of the Red Cross (ICRC) who enlightens us more on the International Humanitarian law and the role of the ICRC in upholding it.
+The VOICE Out Loud concludes with an interview with Dr Knut Dörmann, Head of Delegation to the EU, NATO and the Kingdom of Belgium of the International Committee of the Red Cross (ICRC) who enlightens us on the International Humanitarian Law and the role of the ICRC in upholding it.

 Download and read the full version!